Electric vehicles (EVs) are a great fit in Manitoba and have many benefits when compared to gasoline or diesel powered vehicles:

 Electric bus testing

-In addition to our work related to standard electric passenger vehicles, we have collaborated with the Province of Manitoba, Mitsubishi Heavy Industries, New Flyer Industries, Winnipeg Transit, and Red River College to develop an all-electric transit bus and charging system.
+In addition to our work related to standard electric passenger vehicles, we've collaborated with the Province of Manitoba, Mitsubishi Heavy Industries, New Flyer Industries, Winnipeg Transit, and Red River College to develop an all-electric transit bus and charging system.

 In March 2014, an electric bus began shuttling Manitoba Hydro employees between offices at 820 Taylor and 360 Portage.
-Testing was done on the bus's performance under various weather conditions, as well as on the unique overhead charging station, the first of its kind to be installed in Canada.
+The bus was tested for performance under various weather conditions, but we also tested its overhead charging station – the first of its kind to be installed in Canada.